-- Advice on how to modify activities, lifestyle and the environment to improve function and quality of life.
+- Advice on how to modify activities, lifestyle and the environment to improve function and quality of life

 - Energy conservation and joint protection practices (including upper limb splinting)

-- Advice on how to simplify tasks, by teaching and practising new techniques in a supported situation.
+- Advice on how to simplify tasks, by teaching and practising new techniques in a supported situation

-- Adjusting existing artefacts e.g. clothing alterations to promote independence & positive body image.
+- Adjusting existing artefacts e.g. clothing alterations to promote independence & positive body image

-Professional Advice – to meet intellectual, social, emotional, spiritual and physical needs.
+- Professional Advice – to meet intellectual, social, emotional, spiritual and physical needs.
 Unbiased advice when purchasing expensive devices e.g. wheelchairs, stair lifts

 The Occupational Therapist at Pace is a member of the British Association of Occupational Therapy and registered with the Health Professions Council.